As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I actually also found some rhubarb there, which was like the second time I saw some in Japan and it was so expensive!!!
 If I remember correctly, there were about 4 sticks in each bag and it cost about 8$!
 At that time, my grandpa was harvesting the rhubarb in his yard back in Canada which obviously made me crave some like crazy!
 He couldn't believe the price of rhubarb and told me I have a full field of it for free! 🙁 so jealous.
 I was too lazy to make a pie crust, so I opted for a low carb strawberry rhubarb crisp instead!
 Easy and delicious!

-I also have a Blueberry Crumble recipe if you’re interested that uses oats instead of oat fiber so the carb count is slightly higher, but is absolutely delicious!!
+You can also try this keto apple crisp for a change!
 For this recipe, however, I decided to use a mixture of almond and walnuts with a bit of oat fiber for the crisp!
-I always use the NuNaturals brand for the oat fiber as it’s the only one available in Japan!
+I always use the NuNaturals brand for the oat fiber as it's the only one available in Japan!
 I this crisp would be the perfect dessert to your Thanksgiving or Christmas dinner!
-The family won’t even know it’s sugar-free, I promise!
-If you’re still looking for some main dishes idea, definitely check out my Keto Thanksgiving Turkey recipe and my Three-Cheese Cauliflower Mac & Cheese recipe!
+The family won't even know it's sugar-free, I promise!
+If you're still looking for some main dishes idea, definitely check out my Keto Thanksgiving Turkey recipe and my Three-Cheese Cauliflower Mac & Cheese recipe!
 They will go superbly with this crisp!

 Low Carb Strawberry Rhubarb Crisp